NomicFoundation/hardhat/CONTRIBUTING.md

 ## Project Structure

-This repository is a monorepo handled with `Yarn` workspaces.
+This repository is a monorepo handled with `npm` workspaces.

 There are two packages: